Dionysius IV of Cheppad: Last days

 After abdicating, Valia Methrachen (Dionysius IV) was bedridden due to ill health.
 The people who were with him all these years left him for the changes that had happened.
-When Mathews Athanasious become aware of this he immediately came to Cheppadu and had done all things necessary for Cheppadu thirumeni.
+When Mathews Athanasious became aware of this he immediately came to Cheppadu and had done all things necessary for Cheppadu thirumeni.
 He stayed with him for more than two months and he arranged aide and medical help from Thiruvalla.
 On 9 October 1855, Cheppad Philipose Dionysius died and was laid to rest at Cheppad Valiya palli (St. George Orthodox Church).
 The last ceremonies were done by Mathews Athanasious.

 The Church remembers Dionysius on 12 October.